 Biopharmaceuticals, or biologics, are biologically derived therapeutics and include monoclonal antibodies, vaccines, recombinant proteins, and blood components.
 Biologics are inherently unstable and aggregation prone under non-physiological conditions, which they are often exposed to during manufacturing, packaging, shipping, and storage.
 Protein aggregates pose significant risk of adverse health effects, such as decreased drug efficacy, capillary blockage, and immunogenicity.
-Of particular concern is the presence of sub-micron protein aggregates in biologics, as this class of aggregates is not currently quantified with conventional analytical techniques.
 Our current interest in this area is developing new high-throughput and correlative microscopy methods for detecting sub-micron protein aggregates in biologics.
-One technique we have developed is interferometric scattering microscopy (IFS), which is an optical based microscopy method capable of visualizing and quantifying protein aggregates with sizes as small as 100 nm.
-These techniques will allow us to answer several fundamental questions about protein aggregation.
-What is the particle size distribution of sub-micron sized aggregates in biologic solutions?
-How does aggregate size and formation mechanisms affect its interaction with the targeted antigen and the immune system?
+One technique we have developed is interferometric scattering microscopy (IFS), which is capable of visualizing and quantifying protein aggregates with sizes as small as 50 nm.

 (Left) Interferometric scattering microscopy (IFS) for detection and sizing of sub-micron protein aggregates.
 (Right) Correlative IFS and fluorescence microscopy enables probing the surface concentration of immunogenicity induced Fc domains (right).

-Biological cells utilize far-from-equilibrium assembly processes driven by chemical reactions to facilitate cell division and transport of nutrients.
-Discovery of synthetic systems that behavior similarly is of current interest due to their ability to autonomously change their physical properties (e.g. mechanical and optical properties) and perform functions like sensing and catalysis in response to addition of a chemical fuel.
-These systems are broadly referred to as dissipative assembly systems, indicating that energy is added to the system to induce assembly and then energy is dissipated to return the system to its initial state.
-The overall goal of the project is to establish the mechanisms for how chemical reactions drive the assembly of nanoparticle and nanoscale objects.
-Specifically, we are working to (1) develop design rules for dissipative assembly of colloidal systems based on quantitative colloid stability models, (2) directly visualize dissipative assembly of nanoparticles using LP-TEM, and (3) design new dissipative assembly strategies that enable multiresponsive nanomaterials.
+Soft matter is a class of materials that are bonded by weak non-covalent bonds that enables them to be responsive and reconfiged by external stimuli (light, pH, electric/magnetic field).
+Biological cells utilize chemical reactions assembly biomolecules into functional soft matter, such as microtubules or actin filaments, that facilitate cell division and transport of nutrients.
+Discovery of synthetic systems that exhibit similar behavior is of current interest due to their ability to autonomously change their physical properties (e.g. mechanical and optical properties) and perform functions like sensing and catalysis in response to addition of a chemical fuel.
+The overall goal of the project is to establish the mechanisms for how chemical reactions drive the assembly of nanoparticles, colloids, and protein hydrogels.
+This work is currently supported by the Army Research Office.